Understanding Adversarial Imitation Learning in Small Sample Regime: A Stage-coupled Analysis: Introduction

 \subsection{Our Contribution}

-First, we carefully construct a class of instances\footnote{{An imitation learning instance refers to the underlying MDP and associated expert policy.
-When the context is clear, we refer to an instance as an MDP.}} called RBAS MDPs (refer to \cref{asmp:reset_cliff}).
-For such instances, there exist reachable bad absorbing states (RBAS).
-We highlight that RBAS MDPs are abstracted from practical tasks, including locomotion control and Atari games.
-For such tasks, if the agent makes a wrong action, it goes to a terminal state with a zero reward (refer to the illustration in \cref{fig:hopper_illustration}).
-Importantly, such a characteristic is considered in RBAS MDPs (refer to the illustration in \cref{fig:toy_reset_cliff}).
-Numerically, we validate that the well-accepted empirical observations (i.e., AIL methods can perform well for long-horizon tasks in the small sample regime) also hold on RBAS MDPs. {This suggests that RBAS MDPs can serve as a mathematical model for studying algorithm properties of AIL methods.}
+To investigate the properties of AIL methods, we introduce a class of instances\footnote{An imitation learning instance refers to the underlying MDP and associated expert policy.
+When the context is clear, we refer to an instance as an MDP.} called RBAS MDPs, which are defined in detail in \cref{asmp:reset_cliff}.
+These instances have reachable bad absorbing states (RBAS), which is a characteristic found in practical tasks such as locomotion control and Atari games.
+When an agent makes a wrong action in these tasks, it typically goes to a terminal state with a zero reward.
+RBAS MDPs capture this feature, as shown in \cref{fig:toy_reset_cliff}.
+We confirm through numerical experiments that the well-known empirical observations about AIL methods hold for RBAS MDPs, suggesting that these instances serve as a suitable mathematical model for studying the algorithmic properties of AIL methods.

 Now, we provide an informal preview of our main result.

 \begin{thm}[Informal Statement of \cref{theorem:ail_reset_cliff}] There is an AIL method with the total variation distance (called TV-AIL) that achieves the horizon-free imitation gap $\gO(\min\{1, \sqrt{|\gS|/N}\})$ for any instance in the class of RBAS MDPs. \end{thm}